CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/usage.md

 ---
-title: Usage
+title: Common CLI Patterns
-sidebar_label: Usage
+sidebar_label: Common CLI Patterns
 ---

-# Usage
+# Common CLI Patterns

 This page collects a few **common `convert-pheno` command-line patterns**.
 For the flag reference, see [Use as a command-line interface](use-as-a-command-line-interface).